 It appears he was living in South Florida at least off and on for the past year or two, with at least some minimal connection to Boca Raton.
 We have not been able to determine more than that.

+Update: Broward Sheriff records indicate Holt was arrested for Grand Theft Auto.
+For now at least there are no charges indicating he caused the fatal accident.
 Greg Holt, a globally ranked street skateboarder from Deerfield Beach, was arrested by the Palm Beach County Sheriff’s Office last night, just a few days after his 18th birthday.
+A reader reported:

 They arrested […] who is suspected in the hit and run in coconut creek on Saturday night that killed the single dad.